Corpus Christi Memorial Hospital

-CHRISTUS Spohn Memorial Hospital (formerly known as Corpus Christi Memorial Hospital) was a 465-bed hospital in Corpus Christi, Texas that was part of the Christus Spohn healthcare system, operated by Christus Health.
-As of March 2020, all clinical services have been relocated to CHRISTUS Spohn Shoreline Hospital except behavioral health services, which remain at Memorial.
+Christus Spohn Hospital Corpus Christi - Memorial (formerly known as Corpus Christi Memorial Hospital) was a 465-bed hospital in Corpus Christi, Texas, that was part of the Christus Spohn Health System, operated by Christus Health.
+It ceased all operations in September 2022, and was demolished in April 2023.

 History

 Corpus Christi Memorial Hospital originally opened in May 1944 and was run by Nueces County.
 The Spohn Healthcare system acquired Memorial Hospital from Nueces County in 1996.
-The Spohn system, including Spohn Memorial were acquired by the Christus Health system in 1998, and Memorial hospital became Christus Spohn-Memorial Hospital.
+The Spohn system, including Spohn Memorial were acquired by the Christus Health system in 1998, and Memorial hospital became Christus Spohn Corpus Christi - Memorial Hospital.
 It obtained level II trauma certification in 2007, and became the major trauma center for Corpus Christi and the surrounding area at that time.
-It remained the major trauma center for the city until May 2017, when trauma services were transferred to Christus Spohn Shoreline as part of the Our PATH initiative.
+It remained the major trauma center for the city until May 2017, when trauma services were transferred to Christus Spohn Hospital Corpus Christi - Shoreline as part of the Our PATH initiative.